Haibike Trekking 7 - 2025 Review

 5. Is this e-bike suitable for daily commuting?

-7. How does it compare to newer or cheaper e-bikes?
+7. How does it compare to other e-bikes in its range?

 Final Thoughts: Strengths, Shortcomings & Who It’s For